On the Garden of Eden theorem for B-free subshifts: B -free dynamical systems

 was introduced in \cite{Sa}.
 The subshift $(X_{\mathscr{B}},S)$ is called the $\mathscr{B}$-{\em admissible} subshift \cite{Dy-Ka-Ku-Le}, see also the discussion of admissibility in \cite[Sec.~2.8]{Dy-Ka-Ku-Le}.
 As $X_{\mathscr{B}}$ is hereditary by definition, we have

 where the above inclusions are strict in general, e.g.\ Example 2.42 in \cite{Dy-Ka-Ku-Le}.
-We have $X_\eta=X_{\mathscr{B}}$ in the Erdös case \cite[Cor.~4.2]{Ab-Le-Ru}.
-Note that the equality $X_\eta=X_{\mathscr{B}}$ implies that $\mathscr B$ is coprime \cite{Ka-Le}.
-Hence positive entropy characterises the Erdös case.
-Moreover, there are Behrend coprime sets for which the above equality holds \cite{Ka-Le}.
+Let us consider the setting $X_\eta=X_{\mathscr{B}}$.
+The simplest example is $\mathscr{B}=\{1\}$, for which all statements about $X_\eta=\{0^{\mathbb Z}\}$ reduce to triviality.
+In fact the equality $X_\eta=X_{\mathscr{B}}$ implies that $\mathscr{B}=\{1\}$ or that $\mathscr{B}$ is infinite \cite{Ka-Le}.
+As these two possibilities have to be treated separately, the former case is often excluded for convenience.
+The equality $X_\eta=X_{\mathscr{B}}$ also implies that $\mathscr B$ is coprime \cite{Ka-Le}.
+Hence a substantial subclass is given by the Erdös case \cite[Cor.~4.2]{Ab-Le-Ru}.
+As positive topological entropy of the $\mathscr{B}$-free subshift is equivalent to $\mathscr{B}$ being thin \cite{Ab-Le-Ru}, positive entropy characterises the Erdös case.
+Moreover, in the zero entropy case, there exist coprime Behrend sets for which the above equality holds \cite{Ka-Le}. \footnote{In general, for Behrend sets, the above equality need not hold.
+Indeed, $X_{\mathscr{B}}$ is always uncountable \cite[Rem~2.41]{Dy-Ka-Ku-Le}, while $X_\eta$ is often countable (take, for example, $\mathscr{B}$ equal to the primes).}